jumang4423/zenn_things/books/e30c939201c67f101a4f/bad.md

 ---
-title: "trip sitter"
+title: "bad trip"
 free: true
 ---

 ## remember, this happens to anyone under the influence!
-    most of the case, this will be caused by unpleasure trip sitter directions... or your mental health, so that this happens a lot basically
+- most of the case, this will be caused by unpleasure trip sitter directions... or your mental health, so that this happens a lot basically

     although its not possible to actually stop being on acid right now,